Microcontrollers in Embedded Systems

 Subscribe to this RSS feed!

-June 11, 2007 (Microcontroller.com) - A new ARM Cortex STM32 family has been announced by STMicroelectronics.
-Based on the ARM Cortex M3 core, the ARM Cortex core is extremely similar to the ARM7 programming model except that the Cortex boasts a Harvard architecture (separate instruction and data buses).
+June 11, 2007 (Microcontroller.com) - A new ARM Cortex-M3 STM32 family has been announced by STMicroelectronics.
+Based on the ARM Cortex-M3 core, it is similar to the ARM7 programming model except that the Cortex boasts a Harvard architecture.

 Harvard architectures have separate instruction and data buses (and consequentially separate instruction and data memories) and can run with significant speed advantages over linear Von Neumann cores.
 For deterministic code, the Cortex core can perform a simultaneous instruction and data fetch, which for pipelined architectures results in a single-cycle core.
 The disadvantage of a Harvard Architecture microcontroller is that because instruction and data memory do not share the same PHYSICAL bus, there can be a reduced level of flexibility in the hardware for some applications.